Fvnyom/VukkyBot/docs/config.md

 ## owner

-The ID of the VukkyBot hoster.
+The ID of the SGRDINKDFGUJHNDF hoster.

 # commands